arcadianlyric/Google_data_analytics_Bike_share_growth_hacking/README.md

 #### Process
 3. Documentation of any cleaning or manipulation of data \
 Followed the standard data cleaning process (details see bike_share_report.ipynb): \
-Removed missing values \
+Removed (or impute) missing values \
 Checked outliers, data bias
-Created new metrics (riding time length, distance, time types of the day etc.)
+Created new metrics (riding time length, distance, time types of the day etc.) to investigate rider behaviors.

 #### Analyze
 4. A summary of your analysis \